 Drinking Water Service Line Inventory

-The City of Rockville is committed to keeping your drinking water safe and protected from lead.
-All water testing is in compliance, and no lead service lines have been identified in the city.
+The City of Rockville is committed to keeping drinking water safe from lead.
+All water testing complies with federal rules, and no lead service lines have been found in the city.

-In 1991, the Environmental Protection Agency (EPA) introduced the Lead and Copper Rule (LCR) to limit the concentration of lead and copper in public drinking water and place limits on the extent of pipe corrosion.
-The EPA further strengthened the LCR by finalizing the Lead and Copper Rule Revision (LCRR) in January 2021 and the Lead and Copper Rule Improvements (LCRI) in October 2024.
+In 1991, the Environmental Protection Agency (EPA) introduced the Lead and Copper Rule (LCR) to limit the amount of lead and copper in public drinking water and reduce pipe corrosion.
+The EPA strengthened the LCR by finalizing the Lead and Copper Rule Revision (LCRR) in January 2021 and Lead and Copper Rule Improvements (LCRI) in October 2024.

-Since the implementation of the LCR, the City of Rockville has actively followed the regulations to ensure safe drinking water for our residents and customers.
-The city is currently taking important steps in the national effort to protect consumers from exposure to lead in drinking water.
-The LCRR and LCRI require water service providers to identify and inventory the materials of all water service lines in their water system.
-This includes the utility or public side, which the city maintains, and the private side, which is maintained by the property owner.
+The city has followed LCR regulations since its implementation to ensure safe drinking water for residents and customers.
+The city is taking important steps in the national effort to protect consumers from lead in drinking water.
+The LCRR and LCRI require all water providers, including the City of Rockville, to identify and track all water service line materials in their water systems.
+This includes the utility or public side, which the city maintains, and the private side, which property owners maintain.

-In response to the directives outlined in the LCRR and LCRI, the City of Rockville will provide the following supplementary resources to inform and support our residents and customers regarding the status of their current water service line materials:
+To follow the LCRR and LCRI, the City of Rockville has taken the following actions to inform and support residents and customers:

-• Establishment of an inventory of all service line materials on both the public and private side.
+• Created an inventory of all service line materials on both the public and private sides through records review and customer survey.
+See the data in the Service Line Inventory Map section.

-• Preparation of a lead service line replacement plan, if needed.
+• Preparing a lead service line replacement plan.

 Service Line Inventory Map

-Note: Not all Rockville addresses are provided water by the city.
-Check your address in the Water Service Provider Map to see if your water is provided by the city or WSSC Water.
-All actions and communications by the City of Rockville apply only to customers provided water by the city.
-Customers not served by the city will receive updates and notifications from WSSC Water.
-City staff will continue to meet with WSSC Water staff to coordinate and maintain consistency with actions taken in response to the EPA’s lead and copper regulations, as appropriate.
+Note: Not all Rockville addresses receive water from the city.
+Check your address in the Water Service Provider Map to see if your water is provided by the city or the Washington Suburban Sanitary Commission (WSSC Water).
+All City of Rockville actions and communications apply only to customers who receive water from the city.
+WSSC customers will be updated by WSSC.
+Rockville staff meet regularly with WSSC staff to coordinate and verify that all actions follow the EPA’s LCR.

 Service Line Inventory Survey